What mapping Mumbai’s Covid-19 relief work reveals about inequality in services and ‘slow violence’

 Avinash Kaur is an architect and urban designer who works as an assistant researcher for the Transforming M-East Ward Project at TISS.

 Aradhana Paralikar is an urban designer who has worked on spatiality of informal livelihoods in Kurla.
-He is a mapping expert for the Tacit Urban Research Network project at TISS.
+She is a mapping expert for the Tacit Urban Research Network project at TISS.

 A time of unprecedented social suffering and uncertainty, Covid-19 serves as a moment of crisis as well as possibility for making urban policy differently.
 This article is the second in an eight-part series that seeks to address the question of how the pandemic could be used to transform Mumbai into a more inclusive, resilient city.
 Read the entire series here.